International Dawn Chorus Day is celebrated annually on 3 May.

 - Tomatoes – hold back from planting outdoors too early.
 Tomatoes suffer if exposed to temperatures below 12 C.

-- Courgettes – towards the end of May
+- Courgettes – towards the end of May.
+Harden off plants under cloches or frames to protect against frosts.

 - Pumpkins – towards the end of May